leftthomas/R2Plus1D-C3D/README.md

 batch size of 8 on one NVIDIA Tesla V100 (32G) GPU.

 For `kinetics600` dataset, the models are trained with 100 epochs and batch size of 32 on two NVIDIA Tesla V100 (32G) GPU.
+Because the training time is too long, so this experiment have not been finished.

 The videos are preprocessed as 32 frames of 128x128, and cropped to 112x112.